mrh0/qspl2/README.md

 j = 5 + 6; //j = 11
 j = j + 5; //j = 16

+CONSTANTVALUE = 5; //Constant when variable name is all capital letters

+//Accessor:
 a = new ["hi", 5]; //a = array containing ["hi", 5]
 a[0]; //returns "hi"
 a[1]; //returns 5